 Does Find My iPhone Work When a Phone Is Dead?
 Here’s What You Should Know

 Does Find My iPhone work when the phone is dead?
-Learn what happens to location sharing when a battery dies, what Apple’s last known location means, and how to stay connected without stress.
+See what happens to location sharing when a battery dies, what Apple’s last known location means, and more!

 Many people wonder, “Does Find My iPhone work when my phone is dead?” especially when they’re trying to locate a lost device or check in on someone’s location.